-Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-There is an attached single garage under a felt flat roof.
-The garage has lighting and an up and over door.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property which are suitably bounded by timber fencing, hedging and blockwork walls.
-The grounds mostly consist of laid grass, paved/gravelled areas and planted shrubs.
-There is a gravelled driveway to the front/side of the property which allows for off street parking.
+There are garden grounds to the front, side and rear of the property which are suitably bounded by rendered blockwork walls.
+The grounds mostly consist or laid grass, paving and planted shrubs.
+There is a driveway to the side of the property which leads to the garage and also provides for off street parking.
+The greenhouse and bin store are not considered permanent outbuildings for home report purposes.

+Internal walls Viewelly increased from floor level Within the shower room, the ceiling is clad in timber panelling and areas beneath cannot be inspected.
+Ceilings throughout the property are of plasterboard materials.
 Ceilings Visually inspected from floor level.
-Ceilings throughout the property are of plasterboard materials.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal partitions are of timber stud design, plasterboard lined on both faces.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are mainly suspended timber construction and partly of solid construction.
+The floors are of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mixture of timber with glazed inserts and hollow flush units.
+The internal doors are of timber construction, with some incorporating glazed inserts.
 The skirting boards and door surrounds are timber.
-The kitchen fittings consist of a range of floor and wall mounted units with a stainless steel sink.
+The kitchen fittings consist of floor and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace located in the living room.
+There is a gas fire located in the living room.

 Internal decorations Visually inspected.
 The ceilings and walls are painted and papered.
-The internal joinery is painted.
-The kitchen, bathroom and ensuite shower room are finished with tiles and/or wet-wall.
+The internal joinery is painted in parts.
+The kitchen and bathroom are finished with tiles.

 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on. services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the Gas services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is installed.
-The meter and consumer unit are located in the cupboard in the entrance vestibule.
+The meter and consumer unit are located in the entrance hallway cupboard.
 The system appears to be of a 13 amp type and design.
-The switch and socket outlets are plastic and the wiring is sheathed with PVC, where
+The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.